 History Of The Domestic Violence Hotline

-In February 2016, the NDVH celebrated 20 years of service and later that year in June, the hotline answered its four-millionth call.
+In February 2016, the NDVH celebrated 20 years of service, and later that year, in June, the hotline answered its four-millionth call.
 Their website states that today, "The Hotline is the only 24/7 center in the nation that has access to service providers and shelters across the US."
 Their help is free and confidential.
 Their vision is a world where all relationships are violence-free.

 But how did this organization get to where they are today, you ask?

-Over the years, the NDVH has received the support of several politicians either directly or indirectly (President Clinton, Vice President Joe Biden, and President Obama among them).
+Over the years, the NDVH has received the support of several politicians either directly or indirectly (President Clinton, Vice President Joe Biden, and President Obama, among them).
 The NDVH has also partnered with many companies and organizations over the years, including Verizon Wireless, Liz Claiborne Inc., Marshalls, Break the Cycle, and the NFL.

 Importance Of The Domestic Violence Hotline

-Resources For Victims Of Domestic Violence
+Resources For Individuals Experiencing Domestic Violence

 In the past, women and children were not adequately protected from domestic violence.
 They often lived through their abuse in silence and suffered the consequences, even when people outside the home did find out what was going on.
 Who would help them?
 Now things are different.
-Toleration of domestic violence towards anyone is low now, and there are many places where victims of domestic violence can turn for help.
+Toleration of domestic violence towards anyone is low now, and there are many places where individuals experiencing domestic violence can turn for help.
 The National Domestic Violence Hotline is a great place to start.

-If you are having trouble locating resources in your area, the U.S. Department of Health and Human Services' Office on Women's Health has compiled a useful list of programs and resources organized by state.
+If you are having trouble locating resources in your area, the U.S. Department of Health and Human Services' Office on Women's Health has compiled a useful list of programs and resources organized by the state.

 Here are some other resources you might want to consider in addition to the domestic violence hotline:

 In-person and online support groups can be a great resource for survivors of domestic violence.
 Healing from abuse can be a long-term process that greatly impacts your ability to trust other people.
-You may feel like you are alone in what you are going through, or that your family and friends just don't understand because they've never experienced anything like it.
+You may feel like you are alone in what you are going through or that your family and friends don't understand because they've never experienced anything like it.
 This is where support groups can come in handy.

 Support groups allow you to connect with other people who have gone through similar situations and escaped from them.
 A support group gives you a chance to voice your feelings and experiences to people who understand and to hear similar stories from other people.
 Finding the right support group can give you a network to turn to when things are difficult.
-It can also connect you with people who know more about resources and can give you advice or ways to cope with the healing process.
+It can also connect you with people who know more about resources and give you advice or ways to cope with the healing process.

 If you complete your search and realize that there are no organized domestic violence support groups in your area, you have a few options.
 You can: